 Slot machines have been legal at live casinos in Pennsylvania since the casino bill passage in 2004.

-Online slots now join live slot games.
-You can now play at regulated online casinos.
+Online slots now join retail slot games at regulated PA online casinos.
 You will find hundreds of live slot titles online as well as entertaining games specially developed for apps and websites.
+Some of the top PA casino apps offer over 300 slot options.

 Best online casinos with slots in PA